mavillez/Oblivion/docs/source/scripts.rst

   module purge
   module load foss/2021b GPAW/22.8.0

-  srun gpaw python config_file.py input_file
+  srun gpaw python calculation_script.py script_args

 Do not use the following script or similar - you end up having error messages and not running the code